OPS-E2E-PPE/VBA-Docs/api/Outlook.Results.md

  Dim objRsts As Outlook.Results

- MsgBox "The search " &amp; SearchObject.Tag &amp; _
+ MsgBox "The search " & SearchObject.Tag & _

  "has completed.
-The scope of the search was " &amp; _
+The scope of the search was " & _

- SearchObject.Scope &amp; "."
+ SearchObject.Scope & "."

  Set objRsts = SearchObject.Results